PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

   // Because for our visit the Port Authority has not yet provided us with a portcall identifier we generate our own (for more information see the port call id paragraph below).
   "portcallId": "PID-CarrierX-077b9b08",
   "location": {
-    "type": "port",
+    "type": "port"
-    // Our port already has GLNs assigned so we can use those "gln": "006141400"
   }
 }
 ```
 **Note**: *Be aware that the event times should be in UTC (Zulu) time.
-Since our carrier is currently in the +02:00 time zone, two hours need to be suntracted from the local time.
+Since our vessel is currently in the +02:00 time zone, two hours need to be subtracted from the local time.
 We recommend using a date-time library for this.*

 ### Event types